 Imagine a job with no holidays or vacations, and lots of overtime… sound like fun?
 This is parenting, and a lot of the time it is fun.
 But here’s the thing: it’s fun until it isn’t.
-When parents are burned out and exhausted, the day to day feels like a real slog.

 Parent burnout is normal, and it’s not permanent.
 It happens when parenting stressors outweigh the pleasures or rewards of child-rearing.
 The question of “how to get over burnout” is about looking at both of these pieces.
 While every family is different, let’s start with cutting down on parenting stressors:

 Drop some balls.
 Don’t worry about keeping the house super neat or making sure your child’s outfit always matches.
 Let your toddler mix plaid and florals.
 Let the toys take over.
 Make it an easy dinner night with a quick mac-n-cheese.
 Give yourself a little grace.

 Focus on what’s wrong and see what it’s telling you.
 My friend’s son absolutely hates taking a bath.
 But every night, she was committed to giving him a bath because she just assumed that that was what she was supposed to do, despite the screaming and tantrums.
 Until she stopped.
 One day, she decided that her son, who played inside most of the day, probably wasn’t that dirty and could survive a bath-free day.
 She let him (with a little help) wash his hands and face instead, and they had a relaxing bedtime routine.
 Now they do baths three days a week, which is easier for him—and her—to tolerate.
 Moral of the story: It’s okay to loosen up some of your own internal “rules” if they’re not working.